pimoroni/trilobot-python/library/trilobot/README.md

 You can also get the number of motors using the `NUM_MOTORS` constant.

 To disable the motors, call `disable_motors()`.
 This stops their signals and disables the motor driver.
 Setting any motor speed will enable the driver again.
+Note that calling `coast()` is the same as disabling the motors.

 ## Underlighting